dfinity/interface-spec/spec/_attachments/interface-spec-changelog.md

 ### ∞ (unreleased)
 * Allow anonymous query and read state requests with invalid `ingress_expiry`.
 * Add allowed viewers variant to canister log visibility.
+* Deprecate the Bitcoin API of the management canister.

 ### 0.28.0 (2024-10-11) {#0_28_0}
 * Add new management canister methods for canister snapshot support.